 6. Manchester Art Gallery (60 mins)

-We will spend an hour in the Manchester Art Gallery (1835) as it contains much relating to the Greeks and Romans.
+We will spend up to an hour in the Manchester Art Gallery (1835) as it contains much relating to the Greeks and Romans.
 Once we make a booking I will need to let the gallery know so they can expect a large group (even though we will be self-guided).
 This means it is better to book as early as possible, and once a booking is made it is unlikely we will be able to change it.
+If you prefer we can visit another location instead, such as the Central Library.

 Activities in the gallery depend on which topic you are currently doing, and can include a look at the copies of the Parthenon sculptures (see above), making an observational drawing of one of these sculptures, looking at classically inspired Victorian paintings, looking at genuine Greek vases, and playing a name the god game (see details of activities here).